ADMINISTRATIVE DIRECTOR & PROJECT CHRYSALIS COORDINATOR

 Angella (Ange) Gibbons MA.Ed

-Angella founded EarthWalk in 2005.
-Almost fifteen years later, Ange made the decision to step aside as Executive Director and move to a part-time role to create space for new leadership.
-She is now excited to work with Eli, EarthWalk's new Executive Director.
-Ange will focus on mentoring educators through the Field Institute, documenting curriculum and ensuring land stewardship.
-She has over 30 years of field experience mentoring children and adults that inform EarthWalk's educational framework and vision.
-Ange is featured in the book Greening Vermont: The Search for a Sustainable State by Elizabeth Courtney and Eric Zencey, which traces 50 years of the state’s environmental movement.
-Her coursework includes an MA in Education from Goddard College (2018) and a BA from UVM in 1983.
-Ange also completed expeditions with the National Outdoor Leadership School and Outward Bound.
+Angella founded EarthWalk in 2005, and was the Executive Director until 2019, when she chose to step aside and move to a part-time role.
+In March 2020, due to Covid 19, and Vermont stay-at-home orders, EarthWalk went into dormancy with no programming and no staff.
+Ange has been supporting the board through the slow process of re-building the organization, through the pandemic and beyond.
+Eventually, she plans to re-focus on mentoring educators through the Institute, documenting curriculum and ensuring long-term land stewardship.
+Ange has over 30 years of field experience mentoring children and adults that inform EarthWalk's educational framework and vision.
+She is featured in the book Greening Vermont: The Search for a Sustainable State by Elizabeth Courtney and Eric Zencey, which traces 50 years of the state’s environmental movement.
+Her coursework includes: Herbal Roots Apprenticeship (2019), and Family Herbal Training Program (pending December 2020) with Vermont Center for Integrative Herbalism; MA in Education from Goddard College (2018) and a BA from UVM in 1983.
 She has certification in Wildlife Track & Sign (level III) with Cybertracker Conservation and certification in Wilderness First Aid.
-Ange is an earthwalker at work and at home, following tracks and finding nature mysteries, and trying to be helpful to her husband Dennis to raise good email@example.com
+Ange is an earthwalker at work and at home, following tracks and finding nature mysteries, and trying to be helpful to and with her husband Dennis to raise good email@example.com

 Wilmer Brandt, Ancestor

 About Project Chrysalis